A unified framework for equation discovery and dynamic prediction of hysteretic systems: Introduction

-In recent years, data-driven modeling has opened new venues for discovering governing laws directly from measured data \cite{rudy2017data,CHEN2025118330,haywood2024discussing,YI2025112149,ijcai2025p879,yan2025deep}.
-The sparse identification of nonlinear dynamics (SINDy) \cite{brunton2016discovering} has shown strong potential in extracting compact and interpretable dynamic equations, by applying sparse regression with a predefined library of candidate functions.
-Extensions such as SINDy with control \cite{brunton2016discovering}, physics-informed SINDy \cite{champion2019discovery,chen2021physics}, implicit SINDy \cite{kaheman2020sindy}, and a sparse structural system identification method applied to hysteretic systems \cite{lai2019sparse} have significantly expanded its applicability to control systems, hidden-variable models, constrained physical systems, and hysteretic dynamics (our focus in this paper).
+In recent years, data-driven modeling has opened new venues for discovering governing laws directly from measured data~\cite{rudy2017data,CHEN2025118330,haywood2024discussing,YI2025112149,ijcai2025p879,yan2025deep,yu2025grammar}, especially when governing mechanism of the system is unknown.
+The sparse identification of nonlinear dynamics (SINDy)~\cite{brunton2016discovering} has shown strong potential in extracting compact and interpretable dynamic equations, by applying sparse regression with a predefined library of candidate functions.
+Extensions such as SINDy with control~\cite{brunton2016discovering}, physics-informed SINDy~\cite{champion2019discovery,chen2021physics,liu2023interpretable}, and a sparse structural system identification method applied to hysteretic systems~\cite{lai2019sparse} have significantly expanded its applicability to control systems, hidden-variable models, constrained physical systems, and hysteretic dynamics (our focus in this paper).
 Nevertheless, the effectiveness of SINDy-type methods strongly relies on the expressiveness of the chosen function library, which constrains their ability to capture non-polynomial dynamics, rate-dependent behaviors, and discontinuities.
 Selecting an appropriate function library is itself a nontrivial task, often requiring prior knowledge or trial-and-error tuning.
-Furthermore, many dynamical systems involve essential internal states—referred to as \textit{internal hysteretic variables} in hysteretic systems, or simply as \textit{internal variables} for brevity in this paper -- which are not directly observable but are required to capture implicit evolution and memory effects.
-Consequently, these methods are not well-suited for such cases.